Why Noelia Castillo Ramos Deserves the Dignity We Give Our Pets

 A Personal Note on the Reality of Pain

 I don’t speak on this as a distant observer.
 Up until three weeks ago, I was a chronic pain sufferer myself.
 Due to issues with the local drinking water, I dealt with dull, isolated pain in my ribs.
-It wasn’t 24/7, but it was enough to keep me awake at night sometimes, staring at the ceiling and just wishing for a moment of peace.
+It wasn’t 24/7, but it was enough to keep me awake at night, staring at the ceiling and just wishing for a moment of peace.

 And as for the mental anguish?
 I cannot truly and honestly imagine that.
 To survive a gang assault, to survive a suicide attempt and then to be told by a bunch of internet strangers that you must continue to live in a broken, screaming body — that’s a level of psychological cruelty that defies description.
 It’s not just “mental illness”; it’s the weight of a world that refuses to let a victim find her own peace.